Skip to content

 Visualizing Dependencies

-When you select a note, dependency lines appear:
+When you select a note, dependency lines appear, color-coded by which property is affected:

 Example